Admiral Online

 How do I optimize my registration with a

+directory?
 Since directories are hierarchical databases organized by

 subject, subject category selection would logically be the most critical aspect